Kerry Gordy: Entertainment consulting, IP and other ventures

-Through his work in Copyright Recapture, as CEO of Kerry Gordy & Associates, Inc., Gordy has become known as "Robin Hood".
-Working with artists like Smokey Robinson, Valerie Simpson, The Rick James Estate, Writer/Producer Teddy Riley; whose productions include Michael Jackson and Lady Gaga, Gordy has been responsible for over $80 Million in royalty payout increases and intellectual property branding deals.
+Through his work in Copyright Recapture, as CEO of Kerry Gordy & Associates, Inc., Kerry Gordy has become known as "Robin Hood".
+Working with artists like Smokey Robinson, Valerie Simpson, The Rick James Estate, Writer/Producer Teddy Riley; whose productions include Michael Jackson and Lady Gaga, Kerry Gordy has been responsible for over $80 Million in royalty payout increases and intellectual property branding deals.
 Some of his most successfully monetized songs include, "I Heard It Through the Grapevine", "Please Mr. Postman", "Just My Imagination", "Shop round", "Ain't Too Proud to Beg", "Tracks of My Tears", "I'm Every Woman", "Ain't No Mountain High Enough", "War", "Super Freak", "You Are So Beautiful" and "Somebody's Watching Me".

-Represented by Geneva Bray of GVA Talent Agency, Gordy has been a guest speaker for UCLA, USC, Duke University, and a keynote speaker at the Harvard Business School.
+Represented by Geneva Bray of GVA Talent Agency, Kerry Gordy has been a guest speaker for UCLA, USC, Duke University, and a keynote speaker at the Harvard Business School.
 Through a partnership with Yellow Brick Music, Co., Gordy has teamed up with the Clive Davis Institute of Recorded Music at NYU to provide 100 scholarships for underprivileged students.

-Gordy serves as an contributor to news organizations such as CNN and has appeared as himself on the TV series, Little Women LA as well as Inside Edition and Access Hollywood as a music industry expert.
+Kerry Gordy serves as an contributor to news organizations such as CNN and has appeared as himself on the TV series, Little Women LA as well as Inside Edition and Access Hollywood as a music industry expert.
 He has also been featured in Forbes Magazine, where he shares his unique and insightful perspective on brand marketing.

-In 2021, Dakia Global/ Dakia Universal announced a joint venture with Gordy, IP to form Dakia-Gordy, IP.

-Gordy was featured in Steven Samblis' self-help book, 100 Habits from the worlds Happiest Achievers, where he discusses his personal philosophies on life business and personal achievement and satisfaction.
+Kerry Gordy was featured in Steven Samblis' self-help book, 100 Habits from the worlds Happiest Achievers, where he discusses his personal philosophies on life business and personal achievement and satisfaction.

+Kerry Gordy’s work has earned formal recognition from leaders across California and Nevada.
+He has received Certificates of Recognition from U.S. Representatives Maxine Waters (California’s 43rd Congressional District), Adam B. Schiff (California), Jimmy Gomez (California’s 34th Congressional District), and Steven Horsford (Nevada's 4th Congressional District).
+The Beverly Hills City Council — including mayor Sharona R. Nazarian, PsyD; vice mayor John A. Mirisch; and councilmembers Lester J. Friedman and Mary N. Wells — formally recognized him for his leadership and professional achievements.
+He was also honored by the mayor of Los Angeles, Karen Bass, for his contributions to artists, Black culture, and youth mentorship.

+In addition to his professional accomplishments, Kerry Gordy is deeply committed to community service.
+He actively mentors youth and supports underserved communities through volunteerism and fundraising initiatives.